Mohamed-Shamim/Mohamed-Shamim/README.md

 ### 🚀 About Me<br/>
 I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include React JS, JavaScript as well as PHP.

-Habilidades:  react js / Javascript / HTML / CSS / PHP / Node js
+Habilidades:  react js / Javascript / HTML / CSS / tailwind css / Node js / Express js

 - 🔭 Estoy trabajando en Up Company
 - 🌱 Estoy aprendiendo node js